course-go/exercises/01-workspace-and-project-basics/README.md

-# Workspace set-up & Go project basics
+# Workspace & Project Basics

 The goal of this exercise is to set-up your Go development environment and practice basic commands using the `go` executable.